Logarithmic resilience risk metrics that address the huge variations in blackout cost: Events, cost, and metrics

 \looseness=-1 For this letter we choose $c_{\rm large}$ so that $p_{\rm large}=0.1$ or so that $p_{\rm large}=0.05$.
 The choice of $c_{\rm large}$ is discussed at the end of section~\ref{heavytail}. $c_{\rm large}$ is kept fixed once chosen to allow comparisons of large event risk over time.

 Now we quantify the risk of large cost events.
 The risk of large events is sometimes defined as the probability of a large event multiplied by the mean cost of large events.
 However, the large event costs vary over several orders of magnitude.
 To address this, and to avoid the severe difficulties caused by attempting to estimate the mean cost that are discussed in Section~\ref{heavytail}, we instead transform the large cost data by applying a logarithm before taking the mean.
-That is, we define the Average Log Event Cost or ALEC metric for large cost events as
+That is, we define the Average Log Event Cost metric ALEC for large cost events as

 The use of the logarithm to base ten shows that ALEC indicates the mean order of magnitude of the large event costs.
 For example, ${\rm ALEC}=2$ indicates costs of mean order of magnitude 2, or $10^2$.
-Note that $10^{\rm ALEC}$ is the geometric mean of the large event costs and an alternative to ALEC.
+Note that $10^{\rm ALEC}$ is the geometric mean of the large event costs.